CandyCoded/CandyCoded/README.md

 #### FadeCustom

-Fade a gameobject using the values defined in the supplied `AnimationCurve`.
+Fade a GameObject using the values defined in the supplied `AnimationCurve`.

-**Note:** 100% alpha is relative to each gameobject's initial alpha value.
+**Note:** 100% alpha is relative to each GameObject's initial alpha value.
 This is to prevent objects with custom alpha values from being reset.

 ```csharp
 AnimationCurve animationCurve = AnimationCurve.Linear(0, 1, 1, 0);